• Skip to primary navigation

 Notes

-Recipe adapted from Easy Homemade French Bread Recipe by Six Sisters
+Dough recipe has been adapted from Easy Homemade French Bread by Six Sisters.

-• Tomato - Chop up ¼ cup of sundried tomatoes and add it to the pesto for some extra flavor and color!
+• Tomato - Add ¼ cup of chopped sundried tomatoes to the pesto or substitute with sundried tomato pesto.

-After baking, allow the loaf to cool completely and then store in an airtight container at room temperature for 2-3 days.
-The cooled loaf can also be wrapped tightly in plastic wrap and stored in an airtight container in the freezer for up to two months.
+• Storage - Store the cooled loaf in an airtight bag or container at room temperature for 2-3 days.
+To freeze, wrap tightly in plastic wrap and store in an airtight bag or container for up to two months.

 Nutrition